samtalki/PowerSensitivities.jl/README.md

 ```

 ## Reproducible Research
-The following scripts are included for reproducing the results from "Conditions for Estimation of Sensitivities of Voltage Magnitudes to Complex Power Injections" by Talkington, Turizo, Grijalva, Fernandez, and Molzahn:
+The following scripts are included for reproducing the results from "Conditions for Estimation of Sensitivities of Voltage Magnitudes to Complex Power Injections" by Talkington, Turizo, Grijalva, Fernandez, and Molzahn, submitted:

 - Analytical Results (Julia, PowerModels.jl):
     - Assumption 1 and 2 validity: